RHIT-CSSE/csse220/Docs/installing_eclipse.md

 one installed it will probably work fine.
 But if you don't, follow the steps below.

-# Install Java

-The thing you want to install is the *Java SE Development Kit 17* <a href="https://www.oracle.com/java/technologies/downloads/#java17">Download it here</a>

-1. Scroll until you see the different OS's listed
-2. Select the download for your machine (e.g., *Windows x64 Installer*)

-Then run the downloaded file and install it in the default location

 # Install Eclipse

 The thing you want to install is the *Eclipse IDE for Java Developers*: